-What is the Second Annual Wear Pants to Church Day?
+What is the Third Annual Wear Pants to Church Day?

 Mormon feminists, women and men, wore dress pants and the color purple to their local LDS Church services on December 16, 2012.
 People wore pants for many different reasons, but many of those who participated were concerned about gender equality in the LDS Church.

-This year, Mormon feminists will be wearing dress pants and/or the color purple to LDS Church services on December 15.
-We are wearing pants to celebrate inclusiveness in the LDS Church.
+For the 2013 event, we expanded the meaning of Wear Pants to Church Day.
+Mormon feminists wore dress pants and/or the color purple to LDS Church services to celebrate inclusiveness in the LDS Church.
 We believe that everyone is welcome at church.
+This year our event will be on December 14th.

 and he inviteth them all to come unto him, black and white, bond and free, male and female; and remembereth the heathen; and all are alike unto God, both Jew and Gentile (2 Nephi 26:33)

-What is the goal of the Second Annual Wear Pants to Church Day?
+What is the goal of the Third Annual Wear Pants to Church Day?

-We are active and faithful Mormon feminists who want to show that there is more than one way to be a good Mormon woman.
+We are active and faithful Mormon feminists who want to show that there is more than one way to be a good Mormon woman or man.
 We believe that everyone is welcome at church.

 Relief Society and the gospel should embrace every woman.
 Every one of you is welcome and needed whether you are eighteen or eighty, married or single, speak English or Portuguese, live on an island or in the mountains, have children or simply love children but have none of your own, have an advanced degree or little formal education, have a husband who is not active or are married to a stake president, have a testimony or are struggling to receive one.
 You belong here!
 You and your talents, strengths, and contributions are needed urgently in the Church.
 (M. Russell Ballard, “Equality through Diversity,” November 1993)